This collection holds sets of photos that I use on an ongoing basis and are not specific to any one year.

-Just a lone little album of a Washington State visit.
+Just two little albums of a Washington State visit and crazy underwater engagement photos.
 I suppose 2002 was either boring, or simply the calm before the storm (of photography) before I acquired my own first digital camera.

 2001 saw a few more outings with the office camera for vacation photography.

 Summer 2000 is when my office at last acquired a Nikon CoolPix 990 and began the transition from shooting film to shooting digital.
 Choosing this camera for my office was a direct result of having been loaned a CoolPix 950 (predecessor model) to use during the General Conference Session in Toronto.

 It would be three more years before I'd buy a digital camera of my own, and I was too paranoid to use the office camera for personal reasons.
 It came with me to D.C. because it was a trip for a convention (followed by some sightseeing at the Capitol area).
 But, by the end of the year, I felt more comfortable having it out and actually did take it on a personal trip.

 I never liked burning up film, so prior to year 2000 (when I began having greater access to digital cameras), I never took many photos other than during major vacations.
 1999's northwest trip was the last vacation in which I shot 35mm film.

 1998 was the beginning of a brief stint of annual trips to Washington State, the first time being for my brother's wedding which was immediately followed by a couple days in San Francisco.